 Types of Whey Protein

-There are three main types of whey protein currently on the market: Whey Protein Concentrate, Whey Protein Isolate, and Whey Protein Hydrolysate (also known as Hydrolyzed Whey Protein Isolate).
+There are three main types of whey protein currently on the market: Whey Protein Concentrate, Whey Protein Isolate, and Whey Protein Hydrolysate (also known as Hydrolysed Whey Protein Isolate).

 protein powder